 Château de Bonnezeaux

 There is one very obvious reason, however, why no-one saw fit to give me a push towards Château de Bonnezeaux; this venerable old estate does have a vinous heritage, of sorts, but it is fractured and weak.
-While there have long been vineyards associated with the château, there has been no active winemaking here for a very long time.
-It is only now, in the early years of the 21st century, that the château’s cellars are wakening from their slumber once more, roused by the arrival of a new generation, Guyonne Saclier de la Bâtie.
+While there have long been vineyards associated with the château, for many years there was no active winemaking here.
+It is only now, in the early years of the 21st century, that the château’s cellars are wakening from their slumber once more, roused by the arrival of new blood, initially in the shape of Guyonne Saclier de la Bâtie.
 Before I explore just how this long-overdue renaissance came to be, however, I first present a little background information on the domaine.